By Dan Friedman

 You probably know, or think you know, what a demo is.
 It is a representation of how your voice sounds and your ability to perform, right?
 Yes, but it is more than just that.
 Your demo is your business card, your resume’ and the number one way to be considered for a job or representation.
 Your demo should be interesting, perhaps even exciting and make someone want to hear more of you.
 It should not overstate or misrepresent who you are or your ability.
 It should accurately reflect your sound, style(s) and ability to deliver copy.

 Where to Start

-Do you know an engineer, producer or director (or someone with voiceover experience who can perform these rolls) who will be completely honest with you about your deliveries?
+Do you know an engineer, producer, director or voiceover coach (or someone with voiceover experience who can perform these rolls) who will be completely honest with you about your deliveries?
 Does this person know how a voiceover demo should sound and how to produce a demo specific to your skills or what style you wish to present?
 Making a demo is not something you should do on your own.
 Even the most experienced voiceover talents know that a second set of experienced ears is critical to making a great demo.
 You will need someone to help direct you, make choices on what should be included and what should be left out.
 More importantly, you can only learn about the industry, from someone who works in the industry.
 Read books.
 Network.
+Get coaching.
 Attend workshops, classes and seminars.
 Make connections and don’t be afraid to ask questions.

 Environment and Equipment